What is breast cancer?

 • Bone scan

 A bone scan shows up abnormal areas of bone.
 You have a small amount of a radioactive substance injected into a vein.
-The amount of radioactive substance used is small.
+Then you wait 2 or 3 hours before you have the scan.
 After 24 hours, your body will have got rid of the radioactivity in your urine.

 • CT scan